brendzz/pint_bot/README.md

 ### Running the tests
 Run all tests from the project root:
 ```bash
 pytest
 ```

 ## Customising
-- Customise the API by modifying the `.env` file in the API folder (e.g., how much debt to allow per transaction, the API endpoint names).
+- Customise the API by modifying the `config.py` file in the `api` folder (e.g., how much debt to allow per transaction, the API endpoint names).
 - Customise the bot by modifying the `config.json` file.
 - Customise the way the bot sends messages in the `send_messages.py` file (by default it uses embeds).